 Grade F: Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirement.

 REMARKS

-- 1. Weekly lecture notes and discussion summaries will be uploaded to Blackboard on every Wednesday; - 2.
+- 1. Weekly lecture notes and discussion summaries will be uploaded to Blackboard on every Wednesday (since the third week). - 2.
 All Books would be reserved at CC and/or UL.
 All Articles can be found online.